proxystore/sc23-evaluation/dim-instructions/README.md

  - `redis.conf` contains the Redis configuration used for running the experiments on both Polaris and Chameleon
  - `run_experiments.sh` is the script used to execute the experiments.
 It takes and Globus Compute Endpoint ID and \
  an integer represention which benchmarks to run (i.e., 0 = all, 1 = zmq, 2 = margo, 3 = redis, 4 = dspaces, 5 = globus_compute)
  - `setup-chameleon.sh` is the Chameleon setup script.
-It configures the VM for Infiniband and sets a static IP for the network, \
-installs Spack and uses the `spack-chameleon.yml` to configure the environment and installs other dependencies for running the benchmarks
+It configures the VM for Infiniband and sets a static IP for the network, installs Spack and uses the `spack-chameleon.yml` to configure the environment, and installs other dependencies for running the benchmarks
  - `spack-chameleon.yml` is the Spack environment configuration file for the Chameleon microbenchmarks.
  - `spack-polaris.yml` is the Spack environment configuration file for the Polaris microbenchmarks.